-Quitting sugar is one of the top goal/problems I encounter as a nutrition consultant.
+Quitting sugar is one of the top goal/problems I hear readers chat about.
 People want to quit their sugar addiction so badly, but they just can’t seem to break free of it.
 I have already written posts explaining why you should quit sugar, ways to help you quit sugar, and foods that can help you quit sugar.
 Now it’s time to talk about some habits that can help you quit sugar.
 When I say habit, I’m talking about something you plan to do regularly in order to make a change in your lifestyle.
 A habit is not a fad or trend that you try once and then never think about again.
 Each of these nine habits take time to develop.
 Give yourself about 3 weeks.
 If you’re still doing it, then you can call it a habit.
 Maybe you already do some of these, which is great.
 You might just need to add one or two of these habits to up your game.
 Just don’t try to introduce all ten at one time.
 Stick to one or two.

 Habit #1 – Give in a little